GeoMop/MLMC/README.rst

 Installation
 ============
-Package can be installed via pip
+Package can be installed via pip.

 ::

     pip install mlmc